DanielCosme/personal/content/about/_index.md

 Socialized introvert.

-Currently looking for work oportunities.

-Previously worked as a backend developer at [Archie](https://archieapp.co/)
+Currently working as a backend Developer.

 ### What I like